 Though exterior and interior designing form a major part of the store layout designing process, there are other important elements like insurance, computerization, credit management and crisis management that a retailer must consider.
 In this unit, we will discuss store exteriors, store interiors, store security, insurance, credit management, computerization, and crisis management.
 Before examining the various elements of store design, it is appropriate to discuss the need for creating a store image and a buying environment.
 Creating an image of the store in the customer's mind is one of the primary concerns of a retailer.
 Building the store image is one of the most powerful tools for drawing customers towards the store, and satisfying them.
 Because an image is a mental impression formed in the human mind because of various stimuli, creating an image is an extremely difficult task.
 The various stimuli consist of the retailer's physical facilities, its location, the merchandise offered and services provided, the pricing policies, and the promotional activities.
 The image of a store comprises how the consumer feels about the store.
 Therefore, retailers must be sure about how they want their store to be perceived by the customers.
 Though there are several factors that determine a store image, it is the integration of all these factors that creates the overall store image.
-The following factors contribute to the overall store image:

-- The quality of the merchandise offered, prices and the merchandise assortment - Advertising, external attractiveness, salesmanship and fashionability - Convenience of location, products offered, shopping experience, ease in transaction, strength of the image, and clarity of message
+The following factors contribute to the overall store image: ?
+The quality of the merchandise offered, prices and the merchandise assortment?
+Advertising, external attractiveness, salesmanship and fashionability?
+Convenience of location, products offered, shopping experience, ease in transaction, strength of the image, and clarity of message Block 4: Managing the Retail Store 40?

-- Cleanliness of the premises, credit facilities, keeping in line with the level of customer sophistication, friendly sales personnel, free space inside and outside the store - Operational efficiency, and physical and technological factors - Design, ambience, and social factors

-The exterior and the interior design of a store are some of the key determinants of a retailer's image.
+Cleanliness of the premises, credit facilities, keeping in line with the level of customer sophistication, friendly sales personnel, free space inside and outside the store?
+Operational efficiency, and physical and technological factors?
+Design, ambience, and social factors The exterior and the interior design of a store are some of the key determinants of a retailer's image.
 There are many factors concerning the exterior of a store that represent its image: store's location, its architectural design, its facade, the positioning of the signs, the entrance, and the display windows.
 The image of the store's interiors can be created partly through the layout of the departments, traffic aisles, and store displays and partly by careful selection of fixtures and other equipment.

-12.3.1 Creating a Buying Environment

-To create a friendly buying environment, the retailer or the store should create an atmosphere that would boost the customers' buying spirit.
+12.3.1 Creating a Buying Environment To create a friendly buying environment, the retailer or the store should create an atmosphere that would boost the customers' buying spirit.

 Of late, an increasing number of consumers are attracted towards a safe, attractive, and comfortable shopping environment.
 The atmosphere of the store should be comforting for the consumers as well as the retailer.
-Retailers always try to create store environment that would have positive effect on the buying behavior of the consumers.
-A buying atmosphere can be effective only if it can appeal to the five senses of the consumer: sight, audibility, smell, touch, and taste.